-The typical 36-month, used-car loan costs a little more than 5%, according to our weekly surveys of major lenders, but you can do better than that.
+The typical 36-month used-car loan costs around 4.61%, according to our weekly surveys of major lenders, but you could probably do better than that if you shop around.

 Start your search by checking our database of the best auto loan rates from scores of lenders.

-Then use our auto loan calculator to see how much the monthly payments will be.
+Then use our auto loan calculator to find out what the monthly payments would be.

 Smart move 3.
 If saving money is your priority, buy from an individual rather than a new-car dealer.